cfpb/development/javascript.md

 ## Credits

-The original version of this document is based on [Nicolas Bevacqua's functon qualityGuide], which is licensed under the MIT license.
+The original version of this document is based on [Nicolas Bevacqua's functon qualityGuide](https://github.com/bevacqua/js), which is licensed under the MIT license.

   [1]: http://wiki.commonjs.org/wiki/CommonJS